Franmil Reyes Player Props: Royals vs. Rangers

 Franmil Reyes At The Plate

-- Reyes is batting .100 with two home runs and three walks.
+- Reyes is hitting .174 with two home runs and three walks.

-- In eight games played this season, he has homered in two of them.
+- In nine games played this year, he has gone deep in two of them.

-- Reyes has driven in a run twice this year, but just one in each of those games.
+- Reyes has driven in a run in three games this year (33.3%), but has had no multiple-RBI games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.